 New Orleans transforms into a winter wonderland during the month of December.
 You can see it in the lights of our hotel lobbies, and the decorations that line downtown.
 Seasonal attractions return, and restaurants put forth their most decadent menus of the year.
-Make your reservations and prepare to experience all the magic that the season has to offer.
+Book your trip and prepare to experience all the magic that the season has to offer.
 Here’s our three-day New Orleans Holiday Itinerary.

 Looking for that perfect, “only in New Orleans” gift?
 Look no further – holiday shopping is everywhere in New Orleans, from the six-mile-long Magazine Street to Bayou Road to the French Market.
 Make plans to head out and show our retailers some love this holiday season.
 You’re bound to find that special present when browsing these local shops.